vizabi/core/docs/02-01-markers.md

 Each marker item represents a row in the marker data.
 The marker data is determined as follows.

-## Step 1: Full join marker space responses
+## Step 1: Full join responses from marker-defining encodings

 At first, the marker data is a **full join** of the responses from encodings using the same space as marker.
 The full join is on the marker space (i.e. the responses' key).

+Notice that renaming of the columns (projection) happens while joining.
 In the marker data the headers for the encodings are used instead of the data concepts.
 Encodings have unique names while concepts do not necessarily (e.g. male population & female population are both `population` with a different filter on the `gender` dimension).

 size encoding response: